yangcy1993/new-academic/content/publication/1/index.md

 ---
-title: 'An example conference paper'
+title: '1'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Yunru Yu
+  - Robert Ford

 # Author notes (optional)
-# author_notes:
+author_notes:
-  # - 'Equal contribution'
+  - 'Equal contribution'
-  # - 'Equal contribution'
+  - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''